kt946/professional-readme-generator/README.md

 ## Usage

 To use this application:
-- When your command-line terminal is in the repository's root directory, type 'ndoe index.js' into the command-line to start the application.
+- When your command-line terminal is in the repository's root directory, type 'node index.js' into the command-line to start the application.
 - Answer each prompt that displays in the terminal.
 Note that the prompts require an input before proceeding to the next question.
 - When all prompts are answered, a message will inform the user that the README file has been created.
 - Navigate to the 'dist' directory to find your completed README.md.